hms-dbmi/viv/docs/OMETIFF_LOADING.md

 raw2ometiff output.n5 output.ome.tif --compression=zlib
 ```

 A final note: Viv uses [geotiff.js](https://github.com/geotiffjs/geotiff.js) for fetching data.
 It a great package and is very fast, thanks to its use of web workers via [threads.js](https://github.com/andywer/threads.js).
 However, this means that your application needs to handle this as it entails code splitting.
 Anecdotally, this should work out of the box (more-or-less) with [parcel](https://github.com/parcel-bundler/parcel) and via the [threads-plugin](https://github.com/andywer/threads-plugin) for webpack (which is what the demo uses).
-We will be opening an issue to disable the use of workers soon and bypass this, although performance will suffer as decoding data will block the ui thread.
+If you don't want to use threads, use the `noThreads` uption in `createOMETiffLoader` or pass in a funtion that can parse a file directory of a tiff page and implements `.decode` for the found compression to the `OMETiffLoader` (coming soon: this hopefully will be exported from `geotiff` - we are currently on a fork).